zhengchangsulab/ProSampler/README.md

 ProSampler
 Version 1.0
 Release July 12-th, 2018
-An ultra-fast motif finding program on large ChIP-seq datasets
+An ultra-fast motif finding program in large ChIP-seq datasets

 Reference
-Li Y#, Ni P#, Zhang S, Li G, Su Z*.
-Ultra-fast and accurate motif finding in large ChIP-seq datasets reveals transcription factor binding patterns.
+Li Y, Ni P, Zhang S, Li G, Su Z. Ultra-fast and accurate motif finding in large ChIP-seq datasets reveals transcription factor binding patterns.

 ProSampler is free to academia.
 Please do not distribute the executable of the program to others